> Other sample press translations from Turkish to English

-Much larger things were on their way in the shape of the Republic meetings.
+Much larger things were on their way in the shape of the Republic rallies.

-The brain behind the meetings was the former officer Şener Eruygur, the architect of all of these plans.
+The brain behind the rallies was the former officer Şener Eruygur, the architect of all of these plans.

-However, the speeches made at the meetings did far more than simply reflect these genuine feelings and had a much narrower and more marginal subtext: The government was non-national and was selling Turkey to the EU and the USA; the media, too, was mercenary and did not print the truth but sat on the governments tailcoats.
-The Ankara meeting was repeated in Istanbul and Izmir, and the same message kept being passed down from the rostrum.
+However, the speeches made at the rallies did far more than simply reflect these genuine feelings and had a much narrower and more marginal subtext: The government was “non-national” and was “selling” Turkey to the EU and the USA; the media, too, was “mercenary” and did not print the truth but sat on the government’s tailcoats.
+The Ankara rally was repeated in Istanbul and Izmir, and the same message kept being passed down from the rostrum.
 That the government and its supporters were traitors.

-The aim of a great many of the meetings followers and participants was to prevent the Justice and Development Party from securing the election of one of its own as President, or at least to protest against such an initiative.
-However, this was not the basic aim of the meeting organisers.
-What was essentially being aimed at with the meetings was the gradual creation of a similar atmosphere in Turkey to the one that had prevailed in the run-up to the 27 May coup; to heighten polarisation and tension within society so that they could sit back rubbing their hands and wait for this tension to spill out into the streets, providing them with a pretext for staging a coup.
-The meetings were the first stop on this road.
+The aim of a great many of the rallies’ followers and participants was to prevent the Justice and Development Party from securing the election of one of its own as President, or at least to protest against such an initiative.
+However, this was not the basic aim of the rally organisers.
+What was essentially being aimed at with the rallies was the gradual creation of a similar atmosphere in Turkey to the one that had prevailed in the run-up to the 27 May coup; to heighten polarisation and tension within society so that they could sit back rubbing their hands and wait for this tension to spill out into the streets, providing them with a pretext for staging a coup.
+The rallies were the first stop on this road.

 This was the fifth coup.